-Indicator Report - Lung Cancer Deaths
+Health Indicator Report of Lung Cancer Deaths

 Lung cancer is the leading cause of cancer-related death in Utah and the U.S. According to the American Cancer Society, it is estimated that 159,480 U.S. deaths will be due to lung cancer in 2013.
 Because symptoms often do not appear until the disease is advanced, early detection of this cancer is difficult.
 Cigarette smoking is the single most important risk factor for lung cancer.
 There are more than 80 carcinogens in cigarette smoke.
 Other risk factors include occupational or environmental exposure to secondhand smoke, radon, asbestos (particularly among smokers), certain metals (chromium, cadmium, arsenic), some organic chemicals, radiation, air pollution, and probably a medical history of tuberculosis.
 Genetic susceptibility plays a contributing role in the development of lung cancer, especially in those who develop the disease at a younger age.

-Data NotesAge-adjusted to U.S. 2000 standard population.
+NotesAge-adjusted to U.S. 2000 standard population.
 U.S. data available through 2011.

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2013

 DefinitionThe rate of death from lung cancer (ICD-10: C33-C34) per 100,000 persons.

 NumeratorThe number of deaths due to lung cancer for a given time period (ICD-10: C33-C34).

 DenominatorThe population of Utah or U.S. for a given time period.